jealousydx/Peco/README.md

 - [.NET 8 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-8.0.18-windows-x64-installer)

-- Your `own` config.json file (There is no built-in config generator yet.
+- Your `own` config.json file (There is no built-in config generator `yet`.
 You can create it yourself using the documentation on [sing-box.sagernet.org](https://sing-box.sagernet.org/configuration/))

 ## Usage